What is Business Buyer Behaviour?

-- Gatekeepers: Organisation member who have the power to prevent sellers or information from reaching the members of buying centres e.g. purchasing agents, receptionist, secretaries and telephone operators.
+- Gatekeepers: Organisation members who have the power to prevent sellers or information from reaching the members of buying centres e.g. purchasing agents, receptionist, secretaries and telephone operators.

-- Approvers: Member in the organisation who authorise the purchase.
+- Approvers: Member in the organization who authorise the purchase.

-- Buyers: People in the organisation who have formal authority to select the suppliers and arrange the purchase terms.
+- Buyers: People in the organization who have formal authority to select the suppliers and arrange the purchase terms.